Melyns/prompt-extractor/README.md

    python .\prompt-extractor.py

 It will create a subfolder & dump all the prompts there with file name matching the original image.

-## How it works
-This script reads each .png image file, extracts the prompt text from the metadata.
-Then it saves the extracted prompts as .txt files in a subfolder named Prompts.